Emese92/_bar-project/README.md

 ## User Experience (UX)

    #### First Time Visitor Goals
-   * First time visitorse have a clear and understandable layout, with big responsive colored logo on the top left corner and a navigation bar on the top right on every page.
+   * First time visitorse have a clear and understandable layout, with big, responsive, colored logo on the top left corner and a navigation bar on the top right on every page.
    * The visitors are greeted with a welcome message and a clear purpuse of the website.
    * The inviting button on the main page is clear and easy to find for the first time users to reserve a table, but the same feature is also located on the navigation bar.
-   * Information about opening times, location and contact details are easily found on the footer of every page.
+   * Information about opening times, location and contact details can be easily found on the footer of every page.
-   * The menu is colorful and inviting, including the name and the ingredients of the drinks.
+   * The menu is inviting with colorful pictures, including the name and the ingredients of the drinks.

    #### Returning Visitor Goals